yhc2717/starter-hugo-research-group/content/authors/陈迪/_index.md

 ---
 # Display name
-title: Hai-Qing Hu
+title: Di Chen

 # Username (this should match the folder name)
 authors:
-  - Hai-Qing Hu
+  - Di Chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of the School of Economics and Management
+role: Assistant professor of the School of Economics and Management

 # Organizations/Affiliations
 organizations:
-  - name: Xi'an University of Technology
+  - name: Changsha University of Science and Technology
     url: 'School of Economics and Management'

 # Short bio (displayed in user profile at end of posts)
-bio: Her research interests are Green Finance, Energy Economy, Innovation, Environmental Economics.
+bio: Her research interests are Green Finance, Energy Economy, Innovation, Environmental Economics

 interests:
   - Green Finance
+  - Innovation
   - Energy Economy
-  - Innovation
   - Environmental Economics

 education: